BlackAsLight/DocScripts/Espionage Report/README.md

 ### Identifier Key
 An Identifier Key is simply meant to be a way to check who is sending in these reports.
 It can be any number or string and meant to help with filtering out any bad reports from malicious users.

-If you're in the **Alliance** category then you're government will provide you with a unique Indentification Key.
-While the Identification Key can just be the member's nation ID or name, it is recommended that you, the government, create a random number or string up and save it in a table next to the members name.
+If you're in the **Alliance** category then your government will provide you with a unique Indentification Key.
+While the Identification Key can just be the member's nation ID or name, it is recommended that you, the government, create a random number or string up and save it in a table next to the member's name.
 As using a member's nation ID or name, or any other publicly available information would allow for anyone to easily send in reports as somebody else.
 Granted that they have the URL.

 If you're an **Individual** then you can create up any number or string to place into it, but it cannot be left empty otherwise no report will be sent.